Rachiminoff/CPU_Scheduling_Algorithms/README.md

 - **Basic versions** - focus purely on algorithm logic.
 Idle time is reflected **only as a gap in the timeline**, not explicitly shown in the Gantt chart.
 - **Idle versions** - explicitly show **CPU idle periods** in the Gantt chart, making the execution timeline more realistic.

-This separation helps learners understand the **core scheduling logic** first, before studying the **extended behavior** with idle handling.

 ### Template File

 A **skeleton template** is also provided for creating new CPU scheduling algorithms: